Overview | Academics | Cost | Location | Life Abroad | Student Voices

 Housing

 Housing is included for the duration of the program.
-Students will spend the first portion of the program staying at a hotel in Bangkok.
-The program will continue in a rural province where they will spend part of the time at the rural training site dormitory and also participate in homestays.
+You will spend the first portion of the program staying at a hotel in Bangkok.
+The program will continue in a rural province where you will spend part of the time at the rural training site dormitory and also participate in homestays.
 Some meals are provided.

 Excursions and Activities

-Students will visit clinics, research centers, and health care centers where they will have the opportunity to interact with faculty and staff.
+You will visit clinics, research centers, and health care centers where you will have the opportunity to interact with faculty and staff.
 Field trips may include cultural events and visits to scenic natural areas.
 Past site visits have included Ayutthaya, the Grand Palace in Bangkok, AFRIMS (a tropical medicine research center), a veterinary clinic, and various health care centers.

 Insurance